Otter-man/ModelCollapser/README.md

 - The app will be available at [http://localhost:7860](http://localhost:7860) by default.
 - To make it accessible on your network, it binds to `0.0.0.0:7860`.
 - Make sure your `OPENAI_API_KEY` is set in your environment.
+- Features include:
+  - Image upload and prompt entry
+  - Iteration and retry controls
+  - Animated GIF of the generation process
+  - Gallery view of all intermediate steps
+  - Final result display

 ### Docker